lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/3_Lesson_3/index.md

 ![default](/images/graphics/buttonled6.jpg)

-Lets go back to the code real quick to wrap this up. below is the conditional statement that we added to tell our board how to react to the `buttonState` value.
+Lets go back to the code real quick to wrap this up.
+Below is the conditional statement that we added to tell our board how to react to the `buttonState` value.

 ```
  if (buttonState == HIGH) {